rahulmulik9/DigitalWalletApp/DockerFiles/Phase3/PHASE3_DOCUMENTATION.md

 }
 ```

-Ownership is enforced the same way as `WalletController` — admins bypass the check, regular users can only view their own wallet's history (403 otherwise).
+Ownership is enforced the same way as `WalletController` — admins bypass the check and regular users can only view their own wallet's history.
+The intended rejection status is 403; the current global exception handler returns 500 for this `ResponseStatusException`.

 ---